-As a business owner there are a number of ways you can utilize your pension fund you may not have considered.
-In this post we discuss the advantages of transferring your commercial property to a pension.
+As a business owner, there are a number of ways you can utilise your pension fund you may not have considered.
+In this post, we discuss the advantages of transferring your commercial property to a pension.

 If you would like to make a pension contribution but are worried about the effect on your cash flow then transferring your commercial property (or land) may be a solution.
 You can transfer your commercial property into your pension scheme ‘in specie’ saving tax and without affecting your cash flow.

 If your transfer into a SIPP or SSAS scheme you, not the pension provider, take control of the asset and decide how and where to invest.
 Transferring the asset ‘in specie’ means the transfer of ownership of an asset is made without the need to convert the asset to cash.
 As the property transfer is then effectively a pension contribution it is entitled to tax relief.

 By transferring a commercial property to your SIPP (or SSAS) pension you will be transferring the legal ownership to the pension trustees who will hold it in trust for the duration of the pension scheme.
 The value of the property and associated income such as rent will be invested in your pension.